Dave Gorman: Stand-up

 Gorman performed numerous times as a stand up earlier in his career.
 On 30 August 2009, he began a 32-date tour called Sit Down, Pedal, Pedal, Stop and Stand Up.
 The tour saw him covering the extremes of the British mainland as he cycled from Britain's southernmost point to its northernmost tip, taking in the most easterly and westerly points along the way and performing each night of the journey.

 In 2010, Gorman performed a 37-date tour as an extension of his 2009 Sit Down, Pedal, Pedal, Stop and Stand Up Tour.
 About this show he said, "I won't be cycling to these.
 Same show, fewer blisters."
 On 12 July 2010, he performed the show again – twice in one evening – at the Bloomsbury Theatre in London, which was recorded for a DVD release (Dave Gorman Stand-Up.
 Live.).
-Prior to the recording, Gorman performed the act again as The Warm Up Show at four small venues in the UK in order to freshen his memory.
+Before the recording, Gorman performed the act again as The Warm Up Show at four small venues in the UK in order to freshen his memory.

 Modern Life Is Goodish

 In September 2013, Gorman returned to television with a new show, Modern Life Is Goodish, on the Dave channel.
 In January 2014, the show was renewed for two additional series to follow the initial three.
 The fourth series commenced in November 2016.
 The fifth series ran from 31 October to 20 December 2017, after which Gorman confirmed that it was the final series.
 At its peak, the series attracted 1.5 million viewers.
+On 1 February 2025, Gorman announced that there would be a sixth series releasing on 24 February 2025.
+Unlike prior series it will consist of three episodes.